cshowley/ExoplanetAnalysis/README.md

 Run phasePlots.py first to pull data from exoplanets.org and calculate total light reflecting off of 947 exoplanetary systems (as of 8/24/15).
 The secondary script correlationData.py takes the results from phasePlots.py and creates a series of histograms and scatter plots to visualize some of the relationships in the calculated data.

+The link to the full paper may be downloaded from: https://sfsu-dspace.calstate.edu/handle/10211.3/146113